Donkey Kong (1981 video game): Plot

-Donkey Kong is considered to be the earliest video game with a storyline that visually unfolds on screen.
-The eponymous Donkey Kong character is the game's de facto villain.
-The hero is a carpenter originally unnamed in the Japanese arcade release, later named Jumpman, and then Mario.
+Donkey Kong is the earliest video game with a storyline that visually unfolds on screen.
+Set on a construction site in New York City, the eponymous Donkey Kong character is the de facto villain.
+The hero is a carpenter originally unnamed in the Japanese arcade release, later called Jumpman, then Mario.
 Donkey Kong kidnaps Mario's girlfriend, originally known as Lady and later renamed Pauline.
-The player must take the role of Mario and rescue her.
-This is the first occurrence of the damsel in distress scenario that provided the template for countless video games released after.
+The player takes the role of Mario to rescue her.
+This is the first occurrence of the damsel in distress scenario used in countless video games released after.

 The game uses graphics and animation for characterization.
 Donkey Kong smirks upon Mario's demise.
 Pauline has a pink dress and long hair, and a speech balloon crying "HELP!".
 Mario, depicted in red overalls and a red cap, is an everyman character, a type common in Japan.
 Graphical limitations and the low pixel resolution of the small sprites prompted his design.
 A mustache implies a mouth, a cap obviates the animation of hair, and colored overalls distinguish his arm movements.
 The artwork of the cabinets and promotional materials make these cartoon-like character designs even more explicit.
-Pauline, for example, is depicted as disheveled like King Kong's Fay Wray in a torn dress and stiletto heels.
+Pauline, for example, is disheveled like King Kong's Fay Wray in a torn dress and stiletto heels.

 Like Pac-Man (1980), Donkey Kong has cutscenes, but innovates by advancing a complete plot.
 The game opens with the gorilla climbing a pair of ladders to the top of a construction site, accompanied by a variation on the musical theme from Dragnet.
 He drops Pauline and stomps his feet, warping the steel beams.
 He moves to his final perch and sneers.
 A melody plays, and the level starts.
-This brief animation sets the scene and adds background to the gameplay, a first for video games.
-At the stage, a heart appears between Mario and Pauline, but Donkey Kong grabs her and climbs higher, causing the heart to break.
-The narrative concludes when Mario reaches the end of the rivet stage.
-He and Pauline are reunited, and a short intermission plays.
+This sequence sets the scene and adds background to the gameplay—a first for video games.
+At the end of the stage, a heart appears between Mario and Pauline, but Donkey Kong grabs her and climbs higher, causing the heart to break.
+The narrative concludes when Mario reaches the end of the rivet stage, when he and Pauline are reunited.